 The inspection report provides you with information about the home that I believe to be of concern or interest.
 A client is trusting my trained opinion and the report reflects that opinion.
 Every home has defects and every client should expect that each report will include a long list of items that can and should be addressed, no matter how major or minor the defect may be.
 For this reason, I highly recommend attending the home inspection.
 This will give you the opportunity to ask questions and get answers.

-To avoid redundancy in the report, any and all recommendations or comments for repair, replacement, additional evaluation, corrective action or similar should only be performed using recognized methods and materials by a qualified/licensed professional in their respective field.
-In some areas, professional licensing of various trades is not required by municipal or other governmental agencies.
+To avoid redundancy in the report, any and all recommendations or comments for repair, replacement, additional evaluation, corrective action, or similar should only be performed using recognized methods and materials by a qualified/licensed professional in their respective field.
+In some areas, professional licensing of various trades are not required by municipal or other governmental agencies.

 The inspection report is not designed to predict when things will break down or cause problems.
 It is important to understand that any observed defect may be a symptom of a greater problem or a solution that may involve troubleshooting a system and not just addressing the item identified in the report.
 This inspection report cannot address those possibilities.
 PLEASE BE AWARE THAT ITEMS, SYSTEMS, AND COMPONENTS THAT ARE NOT VIEWABLE OR ACCESSIBLE; BEHIND FINISHED SYSTEMS SUCH AS WALLS AND CEILINGS, CANNOT BE INSPECTED OR REPORTED.